 One model of inspection, for example, applies to all primary, including nursery, schools.
 A more extended model applies to secondary schools, while a model that reflects the distinctive features of special schools and pupil referral units (PRUs) is used for them.

-The proportionality of inspection is reflected in the timing of inspections, subject to the intervals prescribed in law.
+The proportionality of inspection to the effectiveness of the school is reflected in the timing of inspections, subject to the intervals prescribed in law.
 Less effective schools are inspected more frequently than more effective ones.

 For the purposes of inspecting and reporting, subjects and courses of the curriculum in Key Stages 1-4 are grouped into ‘curriculum areas’.
 These link with the areas of learning for children in the Foundation Stage and the curriculum areas that are common for the inspection of all education and training post-16.
 The curriculum areas are shown on page 8.